9 Ideas to Organize Kids Clothes

 8. Make labelling age-appropriate

 You want to organize your closet by labelling everything but your children aren’t able to read just yet?
 No problem, try icons!
 Simply create labels showing t-shirts, socks, trousers etc. and stick them onto the corresponding boxes, compartments or drawers.
+The beautifully drawn wardrobe stickers by Gretas Schwester are a cute alternative to self made labels.
 You could also use boxes in different colors.
 Systems like this again foster your children's independence and help the ones in nursery not to be dependent on their older, school-aged siblings.
 Last idea: try a combination of icons and words.
 That way, you might even help your kids a little with learning how to read.